mampfes/ha_bayernluefter/README.md

 If you like this component, please give it a star on [github](https://github.com/mampfes/ha_bayernluefter).

-This integration requires at least revision firmware revision WS32234601 (which supports JSON export).
+This integration works out of the box with firmware revision equal or newer than WS32234601 (which supports JSON export).
+If you are using an older version you can still use this integration if you do an extra configuration step.
+Please check the [Notes](#notes) section.

 ## Installation